Public Affairs privacy notice

 What Personal Data will we collect from you?

-When you agree to take part in a South Ayrshire Live article or have your images taken for promotional, publicity or training purposes, we will need to collect some personal information from you as well as any image.
-We will need information relevant to the article/promotion/publicity/training and to allow us to contact you regarding your involvement.
-This personal data will routinely collect is your:
+When you agree to take part in a Public Affairs communications article or have your images taken for promotional, publicity or training purposes, we may need to collect some personal information from you.
+We may need information relevant to the article/promotion/publicity/training to allow us to contact you regarding your involvement.
+This personal data we will routinely collect is your:

 How will we use your information?

-We may use your name, address and telephone number to contact you.
+We may use your name, address, email address and telephone number to contact you.

-Your name and photographic image will only be used for the purposes explained in the Council's consent form which you will be required to complete.
+Your name and photographic/video image will only be used for the purposes explained in the Council's agreement form which you will be required to complete.